elnobun/oop-mern-setup/README.md

 # Object Orientated approach to building Express Nodejs API or the MERN stack.
-Es6 Class Object Orientation approach to building Express Nodejs API or the MERN stack with a robust development and production validation systen.
+Es6 Class Object Orientation approach to building Express Nodejs API or the MERN stack with a robust development and production validation system.

 ## Technologies
 - Nodejs